functorz-tech/momen_doc/actions/actionflow/custom-code.md

 }
 ```

-**Query - Query Request** Search for a table name in Docs, find a query request for that table, and click on it to go to the request Docs.
+**Query - Query Request** Search for a table name in Documentation, find a query request for that table, and click on it to go to the request Documentation.

 <figure><img src="../../.gitbook/assets/screenshot_20240521_172321.png" alt=""><figcaption></figcaption></figure>